What is Naltrexone and Vivitrol?

 Naltrexone is an opioid antagonist, which means it blocks the effects of opioids at opioid receptors.
 When the antagonist is in the body, opioid agonists like morphine, heroin, or fentanyl cannot bind to opioid receptors because its molecule is in the way.
 Thus, naltrexone blocks the intoxicating effects of opioids; it also prevents people from becoming physiologically dependent.
 Consequently, naltrexone is a powerful treatment option for people with opioid use disorder.

-How is naltrexone used in opioid use disorder?
+How are naltrexone and Vivitrol used in opioid use disorder?

 Naltrexone helps prevent relapse in people that struggle with opioid use disorder who are in the phase of recovery.
 Although, people should only use this medication if they have completed medically supervised detox from all opioids.
 Patients must first “reset” the way their bodies use and react to opioids.
 This is accomplished through a medically supervised withdrawal of opioids.
 It not only clears the body of the drug but also allows the body to adjust to living without opioid drugs.